 … as research study tools,

-a group treasure hunt,
+a group treasure hunt, solving a mystery

 or like cooking a group meal together from scratch